KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\filters.py:73`

 **Description**:
-The `set_price_filters` method is designed to apply price-related filtering criteria to a set of deals within the EeazyCRM system, utilizing helper functions like `set_p_filters` and `filter_deals_price_query` to refine the selection based on specified parameters.
+The `set_price_filters` method is used to apply specific price filters to a set of deals in the EeazyCRM system.
+It is likely called by other methods or classes within the system that need to filter deals based on price criteria.

 ---